feuerzeugchen/streichholzschaechtelchen/src/content/postsstimme/stimme.md

 Stimme ist Trägerin von Bedeutung, mir Ihr formen wir Symbole und Zeichen.
 Wir sprechen um Inhalte zu vermitteln und um Sinn zu ergeben.
 Die Sprache ist das Ziel und die Stimme das Instrument, sie ist das Medium, das den Inhalt, die Zeichen übermittelt.
-Bevor wir sprechen können schreien wir.
-Wir testen unsere Stimmbänder und machen auf uns aufmerksam bevor wir die ersten Worte lernen.
+Bevor wir wir die ersten Worte lernen. schreien wir.
+Wir testen unsere Stimmbänder und machen auf uns aufmerksam.
 Stimme ist etwas persönliches, wir erkennen vertraute Menschen unmittelbar an ihrem Klang.
-Doch haben wir uns an eine Stimme gewöhnt löst sich ihre Materialität auf neben den Worten und der "Bedeutung" des Gesagten.
+Doch haben wir uns an eine Stimme gewöhnt verschwindet ihre Materialität hinter den Worten und dem Inhalt des Gesagten.

-Stimme nehmen wir meist erst wirklich wahr, wenn sie uns irritiert.
-Wenn die Stimme nicht zur Erscheinung passt oder wenn eine vertraute Person auf einmal ganz anders spricht.

 *“But if the voice is thus the quasi-natural bearer of the production of meaning, it also proves to be strangely recalcitrant to it.
 If we speak in order to “make sense,” to signify, to convey something, then the voice is the material support of bringing about meaning, yet it does not contribute to it itself.
 It is rather like the vanishing mediator (...)—it makes the utterance possible, but it disappears in it, it goes up in smoke in the meaning being produced.”
 (Dolar, 2006)

-## -

-Nehmen wir unsere eigene Stimme auf, so ist es uns oft anfangs fast unerträglich dieser später zuzuhören: *Höre ich mich wirklich so an?*

-Während wir sprechen wird der Schal zu einem großen Teil über unsere Knochen an unser Trommelfell getragen, wir hören uns selbst dadurch anders als alle anderen.
 ## -

 Unsere Stimme ist Produkt unserer Sozialisierung.